How to Fix ‘Macrium reflect clone failed’ Error

 Before you start using third-party alternatives, you should check if the physical connection between both of your drives is proper.
 If you are connecting an SSD through a USB port, try plugging it inside the motherboard and try cloning again.

-Change the SATA connection for the hard drive and if possible, attempt at changing the cable.
-Cables can get damaged easily and because of them, the cloning process can get disrupted.
-Once you are sure that both, the target and the destination drives are connected properly, move forward with the cloning process.
+Change the SATA connection for the hard drive and, if possible, attempt to change the cable.
+Cables can get damaged easily, and because of them, the cloning process can get disrupted.
+Once you are sure that both the target and the destination drives are connected properly, move forward with the cloning process.

 For information of the user, we recommend the software AOMEI.
 You can download the software module from its official website and try cloning your drive from it.

 Note: Appuals has no affiliations with any software.
-All the software recommended are purely for information of the reader.
+All the software recommended is purely for the information of the reader.

 ABOUT THE AUTHOR